Centuria Diversified Property Fund – Frequently Asked Questions

 7. When will I receive an annual tax statement to complete my tax return?

-The Fund will issues annual tax statements, providing a full breakdown of all distributions for the financial year.
+The Fund will issue annual tax statements, providing a full breakdown of all distributions for the financial year.
 It is anticipated that the tax statements will be sent to investors by early September each year.
 Investors should wait to receive this statement before lodging their tax return.
 Please contact your tax advisor should you have any questions on the information contained within this statement.

 8. What are tax deferred distributions?